Part 1 J.D. Program

 Students pursuing areas of concentration numbered 1 to 4 above may seek to complete an LL.M. essay – entailing a minimum of 60 pages, for 6 credit hours – on two conditions: 1) that the subject of the essay falls within the area of concentration, and 2) that the student is matched, at the point of admission, with a faculty supervisor.
 Approval must be given by the Director of the Dean Rusk International Law Center.
 The essay option is not available to students pursuing the Preparation for a U.S. Bar Exam concentration.

 LL.M. students may enroll in classes offered at University of Georgia units other than the law school, for up to 6 credit hours, in order to attain an interdisciplinary perspective on issues of interest to them.
-In order to exercise this option, students must secure approval from both the Director of the Dean Rusk International Law Center and the Associate Dean for Academic Affairs.
+To exercise this option, students must secure approval from both the Director of the Dean Rusk International Law Center and the Associate Dean for Academic Affairs.

 Students interested in a business law career may pursue a dual Master of Laws/Master of Business Administration (LL.M./MBA) degree.
 Georgia Law offers this two-year dual degree in partnership with the University of Georgia Terry College of Business.
 An applicant thus must apply to, and be accepted into, both university units in order to study as an LL.M./MBA candidate.
 Students interested in pursuing this dual degree should inform the Director of International Professional Education.